ameseee/kwk-level3-swift/sessions/collaboration_working_styles.markdown

 Read the following [article](https://www.fastcompany.com/3016031/leadership-now/are-you-an-introvert-or-an-extrovert-and-what-it-means-for-your-career) to get a better sense of what these terms mean.

-* If you do not have time, you can summarize the article "Introverts gain energy from being alone, extroverts gain energy from being with other, ambiverts need both *

-Often we think that introverts are shy and extroverts are outgoing.
-But in reality, everyone exists on the spectrum of introversion and extroversion, and our place on that spectrum can change depending on our current circumstances.

 ^ 5 min
+If you do not have time, you can summarize the article "Introverts gain energy from being alone, extroverts gain energy from being with other, ambiverts need both *

 ---

 # What Do Introversion and Extroversion Mean, Really?

 Often we think that introverts are shy and extroverts are outgoing.

 But in reality, everyone exists on the spectrum of introversion and extroversion, and our place on that spectrum can change depending on our current circumstances.